How a footballer’s birth month can affect their chances of reaching the top

 “It is not just about physical maturity; it might also be place of birth ... anything which might not actually translate into what it takes to be a senior professional, what it takes to perform at that level.
 Whatever we can do to ensure better decisions are made has to be good thing.”

 The current patterns are stark.
-As part of her research, Finnegan looked at the schoolboy teams that won the 2013 SFAI Cups and found that more than 80 per cent of the players at St Kevin’s Boys and Cherry Orchard, who came out on top at under-14 and 15s levels respectively, were born in the first six months of the year.
-The corresponding figure was 61 per cent for under-16 champions Belvedere but two thirds of those were players who had birthdays in the first quarter.
+As part of her research, Finnegan looked at the schoolboy teams that won the FAI's 2013 schoolboy cups and found that more than 80 per cent of the players at St Kevin’s Boys and Cherry Orchard, who came out on top at under-14 and 15s levels respectively, were born in the first six months of the year.
+The corresponding figure was 61 per cent for under-16 champions Belvedere but two-thirds of those were players who had birthdays in the first quarter.

 Firm evidence

-Finnegan, who recently established a Football Research Centre at WIT, cites CSO statistics for the wider population as providing firm evidence of a very even spread of births across the year.
+Finnegan, who recently established a Football Research Centre at WIT, cites Central Statistics Office statistics for the wider population as providing firm evidence of a very even spread of births across the year.
 The imbalance within football is apparent almost everywhere, however.
-When she looked at participants in last year’s Uefa Under-17 European Championships, which were staged here, she found that 145 of the 330 players, some 44 per cent, were born in the first quarter compared with 20 in the last and just three had birthdays in December.
+When she looked at participants in last year’s Uefa Under-17 European Championships, which were staged here, she found that 145 of the 330 players, some 44 per cent, were born in the first quarter compared with 20 in the last.
+Just three had birthdays in December.

-The cut off points for these competitions used to be in the autumn and among the first 35 of 105 Irish-born players to play Premier League football there was actually a roughly 60-40 split in favour of players born late in the year but the dates changed in the late nineties and the percentages are almost perfectly reversed for the most recent 35.
+The cut-off points for these competitions used to be in the autumn and among the first 35 of 105 Irish-born players to play Premier League football there was actually a roughly 60-40 split in favour of players born late in the year but the dates changed in the late 1990s and the percentages are almost perfectly reversed for the most recent 35.

-“Some research has shown that RAE can kick in as early as the age of six, which is before some obvious factors like biological maturation,” she says.
+“Some research has shown that RAE can kick in as early as the age of six, which is before some obvious factors like biological maturation,” says Finnegan.
 Later, during the teenage years, she suggests, “it’s almost the Matthew effect, that the rich get richer.

 “In that key selection age of 14 to 16, that small window, it’s often based on physical maturity but we can’t underestimate the impact of social and cognitive maturity as well.
-But what might be a small difference there just accelerates in terms of maybe having access to maybe better facilities, better coaching, better team mates and opportunities.
+But what might be a small difference there just accelerates in terms of maybe having access to better facilities, better coaching, better teammates and opportunities.

 “There may be an element too of psychological self-fulfilling prophecy in terms of self-esteem and perceived competence which can influence behaviour and result in more diligent training attendance and increased coach attention.”